AlanLuSun/AlanLuSun.github.io/_pages/about.md

 Awards and Honors
 ===
-*Outstanding Graduate Student of Shanghai*, 2020-3.
+*Outstanding Graduate Student in Shanghai*, 2020-3.

 ---
 *National Scholarship* for graduate student, 2019-9.